 Making Headway Center for Brain Injury Recovery envisions a community in which all persons with Brain Injuries are able to live and participate fully in the community of their choice.

-Making Headway Center for Brain Injury Recovery works toward the prevention of brain injuries through education and awareness and helps persons who have sustained brain injuries- and their families-to gain access to uniquely individualized services, support, and opportunities for self-determination and self-sufficiency.
+Making Headway Center for Brain Injury Recovery works toward the prevention of brain injuries through education and awareness and helps persons who have sustained brain injuries to gain access to uniquely individualized services, support, and opportunities for self-determination and self-sufficiency.

 We provide assistance to individuals who have suffered a brain injury to help them adapt and lead independent lives.
 Through a variety of programs and services we help individuals develop the skills necessary to mitigate the issues caused by a brain injury.
 We also strive to prevent brain injuries by promoting safe practices like providing helmets to those who need them and fitting them properly.